PhasitYps/PhasitYps/README.md

 Computer science - rangsit university and android developer
 -----------------------------------------------------------

-I've been learning Android coding for 3 years and I've brought my knowledge to get 4 freelance jobs and now I'm looking for a internship.
+I've been learning Android coding for 3 years and I've brought my knowledge to get 4 freelance jobs and now I'm looking for a co-operative education.
 For the position of Software Developer, Android

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [phasit.yps@gmail.com](mailto:phasit.yps@gmail.com)